-Upon completion of the counting of ballots at the ballot processing center, the election workers shall secure the counted ballots as directed by the election official in the election policies.
+workers shall secure the counted ballots as directed by the election official in the election policies and rules of procedure.
 The election official shall preserve them for 90 days unless the election is contested.
 Ballots and all numbered stubs, registers, tally sheets, and other records of the election shall be similarly returned to the election official as directed in election policies.
+(Serial No. 2023-24, § 2, 5-17-2023, eff.
+6-17-2023)